What St Martin Is Made Of And How She Came To Be

 Very Likely- St Maarten’s National Symbols

 Even before the Dutch side, St Maarten, became an independent country in 2010 – albeit within the Kingdom of The Netherlands – she has had her own national symbols for quite some time.
-The following national symbols we are very likely to come across on any of our trips:
+The following national symbols we will tell you more about on our different tours:

 Flamboyant Tree and Brown Pelican.